ucsd-dsc-arts/dsc160-midterm-group7/README.md

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
 This includes code for:

 ### Data acquisition/scraping

-`code/API.py - Conatains library code for the data extraction process`
+[ELT](https://github.com/ucsd-dsc-arts/dsc160-midterm-group7/blob/master/code/ELT.py)- `Conatains library code for the data extraction process`

-`code/Data-extraction.ipynb - Conatins code to extarct artists, tracks, audio features and dowload songs of each artist.`
+[Data-extraction](https://github.com/ucsd-dsc-arts/dsc160-midterm-group7/blob/master/code/Data-extraction.ipynb)- `Conatins code to extarct artists, tracks, audio features and dowload songs of each artist.`

 To run the notebook on datahub, make sure to install the spotipy library and get a CID and secret ID from the spotify developers website